Feedback from the community and stakeholders plays an important role in helping us form plans, regulation and legislation.

 The scheme uses a system of strikes to target licensees or managers who commit specific offences under the Act.
 The Three Strikes Disciplinary Scheme was reviewed and public submissions closed on 12 January 2016.

-Learn more about the review in the key issues paper (PDF 118.2 KB).
+Learn more about the review in the key issues paper PDF, 118.19 KB.

 On 8 December 2016 the NSW Government announced changes to improve the effectiveness of the Three Strikes Disciplinary Scheme.
 Read more about the Scheme.

-In September 2016 a review of ID scanners in high-risk Kings Cross venues was released by the Government.
+In September 2016 a review of ID scanners in certain Kings Cross venues was released by the Government.

 On 8 December 2016 in response to the Independent Liquor Law Review, the NSW Government announced changes to liquor laws, including the retention of mandatory ID scanners in Kings Cross.

-Interested stakeholders were invited to lodge a public submission on the impact of ID scanners in high-risk Kings Cross venues.
+Interested stakeholders were invited to lodge a public submission on the impact of ID scanners in certain Kings Cross venues.

 We sought feedback on: